matosjoaops/TVVS-PROJ/assignment08/report/report.md

 | ------- | --- | --- | ------- |
 | 1       | 1   | 3   | <1,2,3> |

 ##### converted

 | pair id | def | use | path    |
 | ------- | --- | --- | ------- |
 | 1       | 2   | 3   | <2,3>   |
 | 2       | 2   | 4   | <2,3,4> |

+#### Tests written

+Like previously mentioned, all paths need to be covered.
+However, due to this function's simplicity, this can be accomplished with a single test.
+We created an instance of `Date` using the empty constructor, which corresponds to the current date.
+The expected output should be `"0000-00-00"`.
+The test fails because this function just returns a string representation of the provided date instead of calculating the relative date.

 ## `setSelectedItem` function